Self Help Group for Farmers, Pet Owners and Others

 experiencing

-Submission to DEFRA Animal Welfare Bill Consultation.
+Difficulties with the RSPCASubmission to DEFRA Animal Welfare Bill Consultation.

 There has been nothing said about instituting protections for those who are accused of and investigated for animal welfare matters.
 Nor has there been anything said about the position of their charitable status should a charity such as the RSPCA be given powers such as those currently held by the police.